swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 )
 ```

-This logic is exactly the same as any existing `DistributedActorSystem` implementation -- however changes in the Distributed runtime will handle the protocol method invocation and be able to route it to the concrete resolved actor (returned by `findByID` in this snippet, e.g. the `Caplin` concrete type).
+This logic is exactly the same as any existing `DistributedActorSystem` implementation -- however, changes in the Distributed runtime will handle the protocol method invocation and be able to route it to the concrete resolved actor (returned by `findByID` in this snippet, e.g. the `Caplin` concrete type).

 ## Source compatibility